Felt returns to Salts Mill for a limited run as part of Saltaire Festival 2021.

-In this new site-responsive installation, wool is used as the central material to explore the industrial heritage of the mill and surrounding village.
+In Claire Tindale's site-responsive installation, wool is used as the central material to explore the industrial heritage of the mill and surrounding village.

 At the heart of the large-scale installation, occupying the industrial scale of the temporary gallery space, is a village of hundreds of small hand-crafted houses.
 In a process akin to a kind of alchemy, loose natural wool fibres are transformed into a solid material state, becoming ‘felt’.